HeliumAce/personal-site/case-studies/trello.md

 *Our visual roadmap connected the dots across squads and inspired the team*

-![Trello visual roadmap connected experiences](/assets/work/trello/Trello07.png) *Empashsis was placed on cross-paltform experiences and collaboration*
+![Trello visual roadmap connected experiences](/assets/work/trello/Trello07.png) *Emphasis was placed on cross-platform experiences and collaboration*

 ![Trello visual roadmap card back redesign](/assets/work/trello/Trello08.png) *We leaned into a more conversational, modern card back*